Buitragox/tasty_challenge/README.md

 # Tasty Challenge

-A simple Rails application with Grape and ActiveAdmin
+A simple Rails application with Grape and ActiveAdmin.

 Things you may want to cover: